 - Authorization for projects involving the use of recombinant or synthetic nucleic acid molecules, infectious agents, or biological toxins must be renewed annually through a-tune tick@lab.

 - For all projects, it is now required that each IACUC protocol has a corresponding IBC protocol.
 A new application is due every five years unless the project involves animals, then it is every three years.

 - Every 3 year/5 year renewal must be submitted through a-tune tick@lab as a new application.

 Note: If the renewal is not submitted and approved by the annual review date, according to federal regulations and University policy, all work with hazardous biological materials on the project must stop.
 Please contact 294-5412 to reestablish authorization.

 Questions or Concerns?

-For concerns about questions asked or requirements imposed by the IBC, please contact the Office for Responsible Research.
+For concerns about questions asked or requirements imposed by the IBC, please contact the Office of Research Ethics.